 Integrated Logistics Support Manager, Justyn

-As an Integrated Logistics Support Manager, it’s Justyn’s job to help make sure the Royal Air Force has everything it needs to fly and maintain aircraft.
+As an Integrated Logistics Support Manager in our Operational Delivery function, it’s Justyn’s job to help make sure the Royal Air Force has everything it needs to fly and maintain aircraft.
 We spoke to him to find out more about his role at Defence Equipment and Support (DE&S), what skills his role requires and why Integrated Logistics Support (ILS) is such a rewarding career to embark upon.

-If you’re interested in a career in Integrated Logistics, check out our latest vacancies here.
+If you’re interested in a career in Operational Delivery, check out our latest vacancies here.

-Why did you choose to pursue an Integrated Logistics career in DE&S?
+Why did you choose to pursue an ILS career in DE&S?
 Where did your journey begin?